alainQtec/PHP_SandBox/README.md

 * It's an Interpreted server-side language.
 * It can be written alongside HTML within PHP tags <?php ?>
 * It's often used with relational databases such as MYSQL
-* It's Relatively easy language to learn
+* It's a relatively easy language to learn

 ## **Environment Setup**